arpitbbhayani/arpitbbhayani.github.io/_posts/mrcup/2017-03-13-8-i-am-tough-within.markdown

 He calmed down and starting thinking ideas through.
 He narrowed down to one that was a perfect blend; it was funny, cruel and silly at the same time and it also served the purpose of teaching that huge-potato-porker-lard-ass a lesson.
 With a wicked smile on his face, he opened the door and stared moving towards the classroom.

 What is the plan?
-What would happen if the plan backfired?
+If the plan backfires, will he get his head squished by huge-potato-porker-lard-ass?
-Where was Nick when Kipo locked himself up in the bathroom?
+Where was Nick when Kipo locked himself up?

 Stay Tuned